rookie-ninja/rk-grpc/example/interceptor/log/README.md

 ## Options
 Log interceptor will init rkquery.Event, zap.Logger and entryName which will be injected into request context before user function.
-As soon as user funtion returns, interceptor will write event into files.
+As soon as user function returns, interceptor will write the event into files.

 ![arch](img/arch.png)